+Social activities are an absolute highlight for the Destiny 2 experience

 Destiny 2 Should be Seen as a Reboot, Not a Sequel.

-With peace having seemingly found way to humanity through the use of the Light and the Guardians that wield them, it seemed all would remain calm, and safe for those within the City.
-Much to their demise, a new faction of Cabal have found their to earth, and has decided to show the Guardians where they stand in the scheme of things.
-Lead by the alien emperor Dominus Ghaul, The Red Legion have launched a sneak attack upon the city, rendering its defenses useless, and those within the City are expendable.
+With peace having seemingly found a way to humanity through the use of the Light and the Guardians that wield them, it seemed all would remain calm, and safe for those within the City.
+Much to their demise, a new faction of Cabal have found there to earth and has decided to show the Guardians where they stand in the scheme of things.
+Lead by the alien emperor Dominus Ghaul, The Red Legion has launched a sneak attack upon the city, rendering its defenses useless, and those within the City are expendable.

 His goal is simple: Take the Traveler’s Light and use it for himself.
 As a survivor, you’ve been tasked as Earth’s last Guardian to find a way to re-obtain your powers, mount a counter-offensive against Ghaul, and stop any threats that cross your path.
 While this is a welcomed change, it doesn’t help but feel that Bungie was pushing the story forward, and did so by forcing out a new story arch.

 If you’re expecting an extremely thick and enjoyable plot, you may be a bit disappointed to find out that the plot is about as thin as a piece of paper.
 It’s simple: Find the Vanguard leaders once you see your light return, find a weakness in Ghaul’s plans, and stop the Cabal from destroying the solar system.
 While this approach is enjoyable, it still feels small in scope, and only somewhat enjoyable as the story seems to wrap-up faster than it began.